TheStupidDev/AJW-Command-System/readme.md

-You can download the program here! :)
+You can download the program here :)